MicrosoftDocs/visualstudio-docs/docs/test/configure-unit-tests-by-using-a-dot-runsettings-file.md

     </Project>
     ```

-- Place a run settings file named ".runsettings" at the root of your solution.
+- Place a run settings file named *.runsettings* at the root of your solution.

   If auto detection of run settings files is enabled, the settings in this file are applied across all tests run.
 You can turn on auto detection of runsettings files from two places: